ShokoAnime/Shokofin/README.md

       mapped to the normal seasons, or if they are strictly kept in season zero.

     - [X] Extra features.
-The plugin will map specials stored in Shoko such as interviews, etc. as extra featues, and all other specials as episodes in season zero.
+The plugin will map specials stored in Shoko such as interviews, etc. as extra features, and all other specials as episodes in season zero.

-  - [X] Map OPs/EDs to Theme Videos so they can be displayed as background video while you browse your library.
+  - [X] Map OPs/EDs to Theme Videos, so they can be displayed as background video while you browse your library.

   - [X] Support merging multi-version episodes/movies into a single entry.